Prelf1992/mlops-template-repository/README.md

 * Commit 48: CI: Clean up module to ensure stability. at 2024-12-12 16:10:17
 * Commit 49: Build: Optimize performance of script to ensure stability. at 2024-12-16 16:31:23
 * Commit 50: Perf: Optimize performance of module to ensure stability. at 2024-12-17 17:26:50
+* Commit 51: Perf: Optimize performance of module for better readability. at 2024-12-17 11:14:37